HugoBlox/theme-academic-cv/content/authors/emilia-vuola/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Group 1
+- Research Group
-- Group 2
+- Research Assistants
 ---

 Emilia Vuola is a research assistant majoring in Operations research in Aalto University.
 In addition, she is studying towards a degree in Economics.